bvaughn/react-virtualized/docs/FlexColumn.md

 FlexColumn
 ---------------

-Describes the header and cell contents of a table column
+Describes the header and cell contents of a table column.

 #### Prop Types
 | Property | Type | Required? | Description |